Mérida’s Coastline Is So Beautiful, You’ll Forget Cancún Exists

 Chelem

-When I checked Chelem beaches though I didn’t really find anything attractive.
+When I checked Chelem beaches, though, I didn’t really find anything attractive.

 There are no beach clubs that I know of, as most of the time you will find beach houses.
-There are a lot of beach access but the ones I checked weren’t really inspiring me to sit on the sand and enjoy a beach day.
+There are a lot of beach accesses, but the ones I checked weren’t really inspiring me to sit on the sand and enjoy a beach day.

-From Chelem you may find some tours on the lagoon side to spot flamingos and other bird species.
-However, at the time I checked, I couldn’t find anyone and I was in a rush to move on to the next beach.
+From Chelem, you may find some tours on the lagoon side to spot flamingos and other bird species.
+However, at the time I checked, I couldn’t find anyone, and I was in a rush to move on to the next beach.

 Playa Cochino

-If you continue driving from Chelem you will get to Playa Cochino, in Yucalpeten, the nearby fishing town.
+If you continue driving from Chelem, you will get to Playa Cochino, in Yucalpeten, the nearby fishing town.
 Cochino means small pigs.

 In fact, the beach has been named after a group of Vietnamese pigs that have been rescued and are now living on the beach enclosed in a small fenced area.

-The stretch of beach here is quite small but very clean and a great spot to relax and swim as the water is usually pretty calm.
+The stretch of beach here is quite small but very clean, and a great spot to relax and swim as the water is usually pretty calm.

 Progreso beach

-Progreso is a small port town near Merida and the most popular beach destination for locals, as it’s the closest but also the nicest place.
+Progreso is a small port town near Mérida and the most popular beach destination for locals, as it’s the closest but also the nicest place.

 The beach is incredible.
-Very broad and wide and it is so big and long that you can choose whether to stay close to the center in one of the local beach clubs or further away from where it’s quieter and less crowded.
+Very broad and wide, and it is so big and long that you can choose whether to stay close to the center in one of the local beach clubs or further away from where it’s quieter and less crowded.

 There is quite a variety of beach clubs offering sunbeds and sun umbrellas.